Murphy campaign calls on Ciattarelli to concede NJ governor election - NewsBreak

 Murphy campaign calls on Ciattarelli to concede NJ governor election

-( The Hill ) — New Jersey Gov. Phil Murphy ’s campaign is calling on his Republican opponent Jack Ciattarelli to concede last week’s election, arguing that he no longer has a path to victory.
+New Jersey Gov. Phil Murphy ’s (D) campaign is calling on his Republican opponent Jack Ciattarelli to concede last week’s election, arguing that he no longer has a path to victory.

-Ciattarelli, a former state legislator, had remained silent on the results of the election since last Thursday, though the current vote count currently shows him trailing Murphy, a Democrat, by 2.6 percentage points, or a little more than 65,000 votes.
+Ciattarelli, a former member of state legislature, had remained silent on the results of the election since last Thursday, though the current vote count shows him trailing Murphy by 2.6 percentage points, or a little more than 65,000 votes.

 While some provisional and mail-in ballots have yet to be counted, Murphy’s campaign argued that it won’t be enough to alter the outcome of the race in Ciattarelli’s favor.